alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-05-23-basic-tests-for-models.markdown

 date:   2017-05-23 13:15:16 +0200
 categories: maths
 ---
-Very short and simple post about metrics used for validating classification models.
+A post about classification and metrics used for validating classification models.

 ### Confusion matrix